Most traditional pillow types simply do not provide adequate neck support. A lack of proper support can cause neck

 Research shows that people change positions between 3 and 36 times during every sleep period.
 A preformed foam pillow is not optimally shaped for many of these positions, so when you shift in your sleep, you’re not getting the proper neck support and potentially worsening any sleep issues you might be trying to correct.

 2. Typical neck support pillows do not allow you to adjust the pillow thickness.
 Together, your body shape, the firmness of your mattress, and your sleeping positions make a unique space between your head and the mattress.
 Because this space is so specific to you, most neck support pillows don’t effectively keep your head properly elevated.
 This is simply because they’re not adjustable; they’re either too thick or thin.

 If you’d like to try a non-adjustable neck support pillow, be particular about the loft.
 Try different models to find one that elevates your head to what you feel is best for you.

 3. Finally, most neck support pillows are made from non-breathable materials, so they tend to retain the heat generated by your body.
-Unfortunately due to their odd shape, most neck support pillows cannot be flipped to the cool side.
-More breathable pillow fill types will help keep your pillow cool.
+Additionally, their odd shape prevents most neck support pillows from being flipped to the cool side.
+More breathable pillow filling types will help keep your pillow cool.

 No single pillow works for everyone.